monad-developers/2048-contracts/README.md

 Smart contracts that let you play a game of 2048 entirely on-chain.
 The game is deployed on [Monad testnet](https://testnet.monad.xyz/) to showcase how Monad is well suited for building fast paced games with a high volume of interactions.

 ### Monad Testnet Faucets
-Claim testnet tokens from the following:
+Claim testnet tokens from the following working faucets:
 - [Official Monad Faucet](https://faucet.monad.xyz/) Claim <5 MON every 6 hours, Requirements: >=3 transactions & Balance >=0.03 ETH on Ethereum Mainnet.
 - [Morkie](https://faucet.morkie.xyz/) claim 0.1 MON every 24 hours.